The Paul Bourke Awards for Early Career Research

 • A full CV for the nominee.

 Upon receipt of a nomination, the Academy will contact the referees via email to request a referee report.
-The referee reports must be submitted by the referees via the nomination portal by 14 August to be considered by the Academy.
+The referee reports must be submitted by the referees via the nomination portal to be considered by the Academy.
 If the referee reports are not received by this date, the nomination may not be able to be considered for the award.

 Timeline